-I (Parent full name) consent to

-(name of organisation) photographing or videoing (name of child) under the stated rules and conditions, and I confirm I have legal parental responsibility for this child and am entitled to give this consent.
+I (Parent full name) consent to (name of organisation) photographing or videoing (name of child) under the stated rules and conditions, and I confirm n I have legal parental responsibility for this child and am entitled to give this con sent.

 Signature Date

 To be completed by child

 I (Child full name) consent to

-(name of organisation) photographing or videoing child under the stated rules and conditions.
+(name of organisation and conditions. n) photographing or videoing child under the stated rules

-Signature

-Date
+Signature Date